 - Boil water in a pan.
 Add few drops of peppermint oil to this.
 Inhale the steam.

 15. Apple Cider Vinegar for Relief from Asthma

-Apple cider vinegar has been used since a long time to treat asthma along with many other diseases.
+Apple cider vinegar has been used for a long time to treat asthma along with many other diseases.
 In fact, it is a remedy related to asthma triggered by acid reflux or heartburn.
-When you suffer from acid reflex, acid in your esophagus may narrow down your air passage leading to breathlessness and other asthma symptoms like cough.
+When you suffer from acid reflux, an acid in your esophagus may narrow down your air passage leading to breathlessness and other asthma symptoms like a cough.

 - Organic apple cider vinegar- 1 tbsp (Ensure your bottle of ACV comes with “mother” which is a cloudy brown mass that floats around inside the bottle containing ACV.)

 - Shake the bottle well so as to evenly distribute “mother” throughout your apple cider vinegar.